-- 1. Before offering, arranging or recommending a product or service, a regulated entity must gather and record sufficient information from the consumer to enable it to provide a recommendation or a product or service appropriate to that consumer.
-The level of information gathered should be appropriate to the nature and complexity of the product or service being sought by the consumer, but must be to a level that allows the regulated entity to provide a professional service and must include, where relevant, details of the consumer's: - a) Needs and objectives (including, where relevant, the length of time for which the consumer wishes to hold a product, need for access to funds, need for emergency funds); - Personal circumstances (including age, health, knowledge and experience of financial products, dependents, potential changes to his/her circumstances); - c) Financial situation (including income, financial products and other assets, debts and financial commitments); and - d) Attitude to risk (in particular, the importance of capital security to the consumer).
+1. Before offering, arranging or recommending a product or service, a regulated entity must gather and record sufficient information from the consumer to enable it to provide a recommendation or a product or service appropriate to that consumer.
+The level of information gathered should be appropriate to the nature and complexity of the product or service being sought by the consumer, but must be to a level that allows the regulated entity to provide a professional service and must include, where relevant, details of the consumer's:

+a) Needs and objectives (including, where relevant, the length of time for which the consumer wishes to hold a product, need for access to funds, need for emergency funds);

+b) Personal circumstances (including age, health, knowledge and experience of financial products, dependents, potential changes to his/her circumstances);

+c) Financial situation (including income, financial products and other assets, debts and financial commitments); and d) Attitude to risk (in particular, the importance of capital security to the consumer).

-In the case of a mortgage, a regulated entity must use a Standard Financial Statement to obtain financial data from the consumer.
+In the case of a mortgage (which includes a lifetime mortgage), a regulated entity must use a Standard Financial Statement to obtain financial data from the consumer.

-- 2. A regulated entity must gather and maintain a record of details of any material changes to a consumer's circumstances before providing that consumer with a subsequent product or service.
-Where there is no material change, this must be noted on a consumer's records. - 3.
-A regulated entity must ensure that, where a consumer refuses to provide information sought in compliance with Provisions 1 and 2, the refusal is noted on that consumer's records and that it advises the consumer that it does not have the information necessary to assess suitability and cannot offer the consumer the product or service sought. - 4.
-A regulated entity must endeavour to have the consumer certify the accuracy of the information it has provided to the regulated entity.
+2. A regulated entity must gather and maintain a record of details of any material changes to a consumer's circumstances before providing that consumer with a subsequent product or service.
+Where there is no material change, this must be noted on a consumer's records.

+3. A regulated entity must ensure that, where a consumer refuses to provide information sought in compliance with Provisions 1 and 2, the refusal is noted on that consumer's records and that it advises the consumer that it does not have the information necessary to assess suitability and cannot offer the consumer the product or service sought.

+4. A regulated entity must endeavour to have the consumer certify the accuracy of the information it has provided to the regulated entity.
 Where the consumer declines to do so, the regulated entity must note this on the consumer's records.

-- 5. Before a mortgage can be drawn down a lender must have had sight of all original supporting documentation including bank statements, P60/certificate of earnings and other supporting documentation evidencing the consumer's identity and ability to repay. - A declaration signed by the consumer, (or his representative), certifying their income and/or ability to repay is not sufficient evidence for these purposes. - 6.
-A mortgage intermediary must submit a signed declaration to the lender, for each mortgage application, to confirm that it has had sight of all such original documentation listed in Provision 5. - 7.
-A regulated entity must be satisfied with the reasonableness of the information contained in and the authenticity of the documentation submitted by a consumer in support of a mortgage application. - 8.
-A regulated entity must ensure that it has sight of an original valuation report before drawdown of the funds. - 9.
-In the case of a standard PRSA, where an employer has chosen a provider and the regulated entity makes a presentation to employees, the minimum relevant information required by the regulated entity is to establish that the consumer is an employee of the firm, has no other form of pension provisions and intends to select the default investment strategy of the provider.
+5. Before a mortgage can be drawn down a lender must have had sight of all original supporting documentation including bank statements, P60/certificate of earnings and other supporting documentation evidencing the consumer's identity and ability to repay.

+A declaration signed by the consumer, (or his representative), certifying their income and/or ability to repay is not sufficient evidence for these purposes.

+6. A mortgage intermediary must submit a signed declaration to the lender, for each mortgage application, to confirm that it has had sight of all such original documentation listed in Provision 5.

+7. A regulated entity must be satisfied with the reasonableness of the information contained in and the authenticity of the documentation submitted by a consumer in support of a mortgage application.

+8. A regulated entity must ensure that it has sight of an original valuation report before drawdown of the funds.
+The valuation report must be independent of the regulated entity and must not be carried out by an employee or by a person who is paid a commission by the regulated entity.

+9. In the case of a standard PRSA, where an employer has chosen a provider and the regulated entity makes a presentation to employees, the minimum relevant information required by the regulated entity is to establish that the consumer is an employee of the firm, has no other form of pension provisions and intends to select the default investment strategy of the provider.